 Learn through teaching.
 GTL challenges MIT students to synthesize and present what they know, work in a team, and communicate with peers of a different cultural background, all while sharing MIT's unique approach to science and engineering education with high school students around the world.
 GTLs are often thematic and offered in several country options per IAP.

-The MISTI Global Teaching Labs offers a unique opportunity for MIT students to teach STEM subjects and Entrepreneurship & Leadership Seminars in Israel.
+The MISTI Global Teaching Labs offers a unique opportunity for MIT students to teach in teams in schools throughout Israel.

 Global Seed Funds

 MIT-Israel Seed Funds support new collaborations between faculty and research scientists at MIT and their counterparts.
 The Selection Board has the discretion to access, reassign, and potentially award applications submitted to one fund through another fund.
 Learn more.